qBraid/NYUAD-2023/team5/README.md

 ## Project Description

-In this project, we leverage quantum computing to solve the problem of power outages.
+Smart Current leverages quantum computing to minimise the problem of power outages.
 Quantum-enhanced GNNs and quantum extracted topological features are used to regulate power flows and prevent blackouts.

 ## Our Approach